Actionable Entities Recognition Benchmark for Interactive Fiction: Task validation

 Humans tend to understand causal relations between entities in a given text intuitively.
 If a player wants to leave the location, she might try to use the door that was mentioned in the description.
-If the door is closed, to open it the player could look for a key, etc. This given understanding of the "world" is crucial for interactive fiction yet its importance is not limited to the textual game-play.
+If the door is closed, to open it, the player could look for a key, etc. This given understanding of the "world" is crucial for interactive fiction, yet its importance is not limited to textual gameplay.
 Models endowed with such understanding would be far more usable across the board of NLP tasks.
-Let us show that CGR is a cornerstone for the acquisition of such knowledge.
+Let us show that AER is a cornerstone for the acquisition of such knowledge.

-In Subsection \ref{contrast} we have already introduced the dataset presented in \cite{yao2020keep} and have used the descriptions of the game context to explore differences between NER and CGR.
+In Subsection \ref{contrast}, we have already introduced the dataset presented in \cite{yao2020keep} and used the game context descriptions to explore the differences between NER and AER.
 Now let us focus on the actions that this dataset contains.
-These are actual attempts of human players to interact within the proposed environment.
-One action typically consists of a verb (i.e. go, take, open, etc.) that is followed by a description of an entity with which the player is trying to interact.
+These are actual attempts by human players to interact within the proposed environment.
+One action typically consists of a verb (i.e., go, take, open, etc.) followed by a description of an entity with which the player is trying to interact.
 We call these entities Action Targets (AT).
-Since the dataset contains gamelogs of several players some ATs could be mentioned several times.
+Since the dataset contains game logs of several players, some ATs could be mentioned several times.
 These would be the entities that are perceived by humans as more interesting to explore and use in the game.
-Table \ref{tab:human} summarizes what share of ATs could be labelled by a CGR model.
+Table \ref{tab:human} summarizes what share of ATs could be labeled by an AER model.

-CGR model predicts if an entity is a CG with some probability.
+AER model predicts if an entity is an AE with some probability.
 Varying this probability threshold would change the prediction of the model.
-With a higher threshold, the list of CGs would naturally be shorter.
-Table \ref{tab:human} shows that the share of CGs that overlap with some human action targets grows if the threshold is higher.
-At the same time, if the model has a lower threshold it predicts more than 80\% of all the entities that humans try to interact with.
+With a higher threshold, the list of AEs would naturally be shorter.
+Table \ref{tab:human} shows that the share of AEs that overlap with some human action targets grows if the threshold is higher.
+At the same time, if the model has a lower threshold, it predicts more than 80\% of all the entities that humans try to interact with.